Settle Your Divorce without The Fuss

 If the other side agrees to the uncontested divorce, or fails to make an appearance, it can be granted by the court.
 If the other spouse does not agree and makes the necessary court filings, an uncontested divorce cannot be granted.

 One primary benefit of uncontested divorce is the savings in divorce costs.
-While attorney representation will often be advisable even in an uncontested divorce, the streamlined procedure includes lowered court costs, as well in lowered attorney bills.
+While attorney representation will often be advisable even in an uncontested divorce, the streamlined procedure includes lowered court costs, as well as lowered attorney bills.

 Uncontested divorce also allows many couples to get their divorce granted more quickly than in a contested divorce.
 With fewer proceedings and less legal wrangling, uncontested divorce allows couples to more quickly move on with their lives.